-We are accepting applications for a new GAPS Advocate in the Portland Metro area.
+We are accepting applications for a new GAPS Advocate in the mid-Willamette Valley / Southwest Oregon area.

 We are looking to hire immediately and will review applications on a rolling basis.
 The job post will remain open until filled.
 For full details about the position and for instructions on how to apply, please review the full job announcement below.

 STATUS: Full-time, Non-Exempt

 LOCATION: South Willamette Valley.
 Best if you are in the Eugene/Albany/Salem area.
 Remote during COVID

 DEADLINE: Immediate Need – Reviewing on a rolling basis

 The Arc Oregon, a 501(c)3 non-profit organization established in 1954, promotes and defends the human rights of people with intellectual and developmental disabilities (IDD) and actively supports their full inclusion and participation in the community throughout their lifetimes.
 Together with our staff, board of directors, and our network of affiliated chapters, volunteers, and members, The Arc Oregon provides statewide advocacy, programs, services, and training.

 The Arc Oregon is looking for applicants with the right combination of skills, education and experience who are passionate about supporting people with developmental disabilities to live full lives as valued members of their community.
 Under supervision of the Program Director, you will act as a legal representative (guardian) and advocate to ensure each person has the opportunity to live a good life of their choosing.
 In this role you will engage in personal visits, surrogate/supported decision-making, and clear communication with planning teams, courts, family members, and advisory committee.

 This position is full-time, 40-hours per week, non-exempt.